 Your law firm website is a golden opportunity to attract clients and set out what makes you special.

-No doubt creating the perfect website isn't easy.
+Creating the perfect website isn't easy.
 But just by avoiding common mistakes you are already halfway there – and well ahead of many of your competitors.
 How many of these problems apply to your firm's website?

 The big five website mistakes